A popular card game provides one OM worker with an outlet for evangelism.

 Now, his experience of being introduced to Christianity through a game like bocce ball serves as a backdrop for his own evangelistic efforts with his group of 10 card-playing friends.
 Through Fourteen, Adoum has discipled three friends into the faith, and he is working on the others with their help.

 As an English teacher for around 500 students at a local high school, Adoum has other responsibilities, as well—opportunities to invest in others and share his faith.
 He also works with child protection and widows/orphans programmes.
-But since he formed a close bond with the OM field leader in his region in 2014, he has learned to channel his passions into evangelism.
-As a local, Adoum has a unique opportunity to serve God among the people, the OM field leader said.
+But since he formed a close bond with an OM worker in his region in 2014, he has learnt to channel his passions into evangelism.
+As a local, Adoum has a unique opportunity to serve God among the people, the OM worker said.